Edward Coxen: Personal life

 After studying engineering, Coxen became a prospector before he eventually became an actor.

 Career

 Coxen's acting career began in 1906 at the Majestic Theatre in San Francisco.
 He continued to perform with stock companies until he began working in films.
-He appeared in more than 50 films, beginning in 1912 and ending in 1943 with Air Raid Wardens.
+He appeared in more than 290 films, beginning in 1912 and ending in 1943 with Air Raid Wardens.
 Much of his work was in melodramas and Westerns.
+While he had numerous leading roles during the 1910s, he had become confined to supporting roles or even uncredited bit parts in his later career.

 Death

 On 21 November 1954, Coxen died at his longtime home, 464 N Manhattan Place, Los Angeles.
 He was buried at Forest Lawn Memorial Park in Glendale, California.
 This brief obituary for Albert Edward Coxen appeared shortly after his interment: 'Mr Coxen started his career at San Francisco and worked in both silent and talking motion pictures.
 He played with Rudolf Valentino, Ruth Roland and William S Hart.
 He leaves his widow Mrs Edith Victoria Coxen and a sister Mrs Rosa A Corder'.